ARE BASEBALL FOOTBALL AND BASKETBALL CARDS WORTH ANYTHING

 Vintage cards, or ones printed prior to the 1980s, also have potential for higher worth since far fewer survived in good shape compared to more modern issues.
 This is especially true for cards featuring legendary players from baseball’s early decades right up through the 1970s.
 Condition is even more crucial for older cardboard, as the factors of time and storage over many years make pristine survivors quite rare indeed.
 Regardless of vintage, cards depicting iconic athletes at the height of their careers, such as Michael Jordan in a Chicago Bulls uniform, will generally attract serious collectors.

-Read also: DOES MEIJER HAVE BASEBALL CARDS
+Read also: BEST BASEBALL ROOKIE CARDS 1970s

 The specific player, team, or league featured also affects worth.
 Cards highlighting universally acknowledged all-time greats like Babe Ruth, Wayne Gretzky, or Michael Jordan are always in high demand.
 Rookies of modern superstars like LeBron James or Tom Brady that showed early signs of excellence maintain interest.
 Iconic franchises with nationwide followings like the New York Yankees, Dallas Cowboys, and Los Angeles Lakers lend extra value when their players, managers, or specific team sets are featured on cards.
 Meanwhile, relatively obscure sporting leagues or athletes are less coveted outside niche collections.